-1. Unwrap your meat.
-Drain.
-Pop it into a large tub with a lid along with the sliced garlic, fresh bay, whole cloves, a broken cinnamon stick, oregano, red wine and vinegar, as well as a good pinch of freshly ground pepper.
+1. Unwrap the meat, drain it and pop it into a large lidded tub along with the sliced garlic, fresh bay, whole cloves, a broken cinnamon stick, oregano, red wine and vinegar and a good pinch of freshly ground pepper.

 2. Marinate overnight*.
 If there’s no time, don’t fret.
 Get a fork and pierce the meat all over whilst in the marinade.
 Then massage everything together for a couple of mins and that’ll do a quick fix – not as good but it gets you there faster.

-3. Once the meat’s mingled in the marinade, set a sieve over a pan or bowl.
-Drain the meat from the marinade and keep all those spice winey juices for later.
+3. Once the meat’s soaked in the marinade, set a sieve over a pan or bowl.
+Drain the meat from the marinade and keep the bowl of marinade later.

-4. Dust the meat with a good coating of flour.
-Season.
-Get a large frying pan hot.
-Add a gloss of oil.
-Brown your meat in the hot oil till it forms a nice golden crust.
+4. Dust the meat with a good coating of flour and season with salt and pepper.
+Get a large frying pan hot and add a gloss of oil.
+Brown the meat in the hot oil till it gets a golden crust.
 Spoon the meat into a large lidded pot.

-5. Add the marinade to the frying pan and use it to help unstick and scrape off all those lovely cooked bits stuck to the pan.
-Scrape all of it and the marinade in with the meat.
+5. Add the marinade to the frying pan and use it to help unstick and scrape off all the cooked bits stuck to the pan.
+Tip it all into the pot with the meat.
 Pour in enough water to cover the beef.
 Bring to a gentle simmer.

-6. Peel and finely dice your roots and onions (it works great with any root veg, so feel free to experiment with different combinations), aim for 1cm cubes or thereabouts.
-Give your frying pan a wash.
+6. Peel and finely dice the roots and onions (this works well with any root veg, so feel free to experiment with different combinations), aim for roughly 1cm cubes.
+Give the frying pan a wash.
 Put it back on the heat.
-Add a fresh gloss of oil.
-Sizzle your veg till nicely coloured.
+Add a fresh gloss of oil and sizzle the veg till it's lightly browned.

-9. Delicious warm with a dollop of Greek yogurt, a crumbling of feta, fresh oregano leaves and walnuts.
+9. This is wonderful served with a dollop of Greek yogurt, crumbles of feta, fresh oregano leaves and chopped walnuts.